 Sometimes we forget that critiquing isn’t reviewing.
 We are not telling a potential reader what we thought of the work.
 Rather, we are telling the author what worked for us and how they might think about fixing the things that didn’t.
 So, while it’s great to have a hundred errors noted in your manuscript, having some suggestions for how to improve your work is better.
 In the example above about dialogue, you might indicate why the dialogue sounded different.
 Was it the length of sentences or the choice of words?
 Was the language too adult for the age of the character, or did the humour come as a surprise?
 When offering the writer suggestions about how they might improve their work, remember that what you are offering is just suggestions.
 Don’t be offended if they decide not to take your advice.
 They are the author; you’re just offering an opinion.

-Our group has been going for around fifteen years and, because we are all professional writers, we started with a strict set of rules.
+Our group has been going for nearly twenty years and, because we are all professional writers, we started with a strict set of rules.
 Yours may be different, but here’s what we use: